nasa-gibs/gibs-web-examples/README.md

 Explorer.

-To properly support the polar projections, [proj4js](http://trac.osgeo.org/proj4js) must be included.
-This example uses proj4js version 2.0.0.
+To properly support the polar projections, [proj4js](http://trac.osgeo.org/proj4js), version 1, must be included.
+This example uses proj4js version 1.1.0.

 Leaflet
 -------
-This example uses [Leaflet](http://leafletjs.com) version 0.6.4.
+This example uses [Leaflet](http://leafletjs.com) version 0.7.2.

 To properly support the polar projections, the [Proj4Leaflet](https://github.com/kartena/Proj4Leaflet) plugin must be used.
-This example uses Proj4Leaflet version 0.6.2.
+This example uses Proj4Leaflet version 0.7.0.

 The version of [proj4js](http://trac.osgeo.org/proj4js) shipped with Proj4Leaflet is too old and must be replaced with version 2.0.0.